-Ans: Article 366(12A) of the Constitution as amended by 101st Constitutional Amendment Act, 2016 defines the Goods and Services tax (GST) as a tax on supply of goods or services or both, except supply of alcoholic liquor for human consumption.
+Ans.
+Article 366(12A) of the Constitution as amended by 101st Constitutional Amendment Act, 2016 defines the Goods and Services tax (GST) as a tax on supply of goods or services or both, except supply of alcoholic liquor for human consumption.
 So alcohol for human consumption is kept out of GST by way of definition of GST in constitution.
 Five petroleum products viz. petroleum crude, motor spirit (petrol), high speed diesel, natural gas and aviation turbine fuel have temporarily been kept out and GST Council shall decide the date from which they shall be included in GST.
-Furthermore, distribution and transmission of electricity and sale and purchase of real estate will also be kept out by way of exemptions.

-Ans: Tobacco and tobacco products would be subject to GST.
-In addition, the Centre would have the power to levy Central Excise duty on these products.
+Ans.
+Tobacco and tobacco products is leviable to GST.
+In addition, the Centre has the power to levy Central Excise duty on these products.

 Introduction of the GST required amendments in the Constitution so as to simultaneously empower the Centre and the States to levy and collect this tax.
 The Constitution of India has been amended by the Constitution (one hundred and first amendment) Act, 2016 for this purpose.
 Article 246A of the Constitution empowers the Centre and the States to levy and collect the GST.